How to Make DIY Charger Plates for Christmas

 Using Your Christmas Charger Plates

-In setting my Christmas tablescape, I placed the red plaid chargers on white placemats.
+In setting my Christmas tablescape, I placed the red plaid chargers on our white linen placemats with gold trim.

 Then came the dishes, silverware, glasses, napkins, and more plaid ribbon as napkin rings.